Five Types of Jewish Restaurant in Mid-20th Century Montreal

-I did visit other eastern European countries once and despite the dolorous history of the Jews there, I felt rather at home; something seemed oddly familiar.
-It wasn’t just the food and drink (instant rapport!) but … everything.
+I did visit other eastern European countries once and despite the Jews’ dolorous history there, I felt rather at home; something seemed oddly familiar.
+It wasn’t just the food and drink (instant rapport) but … everything.
 Something lingers in the folk memory, especially with us, famously with us.

 Where was I … the wines of the war era.

 Numerous wines on the Gluckstern menu were American, e.g., Cresta Blanca, with some offerings identified simply by varietal or place name: Tokay, Sauterne, Burgundy.
 No Riesling though.

 There were a few selections from Palestine, and tucked away in that section, wines apparently Italian and French such as Chianti, or B&G which must have been Barton & Guestier, the famous French shipper.
 These were probably pre-war stock and it was considered acceptable in New York to sell them off.

 In this vein, a few Cognacs were offered.
 Although, if Gluckstern’s knew what the French police did to Jews at Drancy in 1941-1942 they’d have tossed them and the B&Gs in the trash, surely.